 A commercial agency agreement can be entered into for a fixed period or for an indefinite period.
 If the commercial agency agreement has been entered into for a fixed period, termination during the course of that period can only occur if such a prior termination has been agreed to in the commercial agency contract.
 If and when a commercial agency agreement, entered into for a fixed period, continues after that fixed period (and no other arrangements are made between the principal and the agent), the agreement will be considered to have become an agreement for an indefinite period by operation of law.

 A commercial agency agreement for an indefinite period typically has an arrangement regarding termination.
-In most cases such termination provisions include regulate the observance of a termination notice period.
+In most cases, such termination provisions include regulating the observance of a termination notice period.
 Under Dutch commercial agency law, the minimum notice period varies from one to three months, depending on the duration of the agency contract.

-Under agency law in the Netherlands, the principal may be held to pay to the commercial agent a goodwill compensation upon termination.
-In accordance with the commercial agency provisions in the Dutch Civil Code, this goodwill compensation shall not exceed the sum of the average yearly commission during the course of the previous five years (or, if the agency agreement has not run for five years, the yearly average during the actual period).
+Under agency law in the Netherlands, the principal may be held to pay to the commercial agent goodwill compensation upon termination.
+Following the commercial agency provisions in the Dutch Civil Code, this goodwill compensation shall not exceed the sum of the average yearly commission during the previous five years (or, if the agency agreement has not run for five years, the yearly average during the actual period).

 Termination of a commercial agency agreement under Dutch law can be effected immediately if there is an urgent cause.
 However, if the Dutch court finds that there was no such urgent cause, damages could be payable by the terminating party.